 The IDE development community has come a long way since the June of 2016 announcement of working together to develop the Language Server Protocol (LSP).
 Over 50 Language Servers are now being maintained and almost all major IDEs and code editors support their integration.

-2018 will be a large year for LSP based plugins as it holds the release of aCute into Photon Simultaneous Release, the initial release of RedOx to the Eclipse Marketplace, and most likely the beginning of other language support plugins for both new and older languages.
+2018 will be a large year for LSP based plugins as it holds the release of aCute into Photon Simultaneous Release, the initial release of Corrosion to the Eclipse Marketplace, and most likely the beginning of other language support plugins for both new and older languages.

 What are Language Servers